cpybara/capslock-bad/README.md

 #### Creating an AutoHotkey script

 1. Download and install the [AutoHotkey](https://autohotkey.com) utility.
-2. Open notepad and type the following code:
+2. Open notepad and paste the following code:
    ```
    Capslock::return